 - Then fold in the prepared whipped cream until it’s fully incorporated.

 - Finally, roughly crush the Oreos by placing them in a Ziploc bag and smashing them with a rolling pin or something similar.
 Add the crushed Oreo cookies and stir until well-mixed.

 - Transfer the cake layer to an 8-inch springform pan, lined with parchment paper or a cake collar.
 Or line your cake pan with plastic wrap along the bottom and up the sides of the pan.

 - Cut the dome off the top of the cake so it’s flat on top.
 Place the cake in the bottom of the pan.
 Pour the prepared ice cream base over the cake, spread evenly, and freeze until the filling is set, 2-4 hours.

 - In a microwave-safe bowl, combine the chocolate and 6 tablespoons of heavy whipping cream.
 Melt the chocolate in the microwave at 50% power in 30-second increments and stir until completely melted.
 Allow to cool.

 - Pour the chocolate over top of the ice cream layer and spread evenly.
 Return the cake to the freezer until the ganache has set.

 For the Whipped Topping:

-- Prepare a second batch of whipped cream following the same instruction of above, Pipe the border using a large open star tip.
+- Prepare a second batch of whipped cream following the same instructions as above.
+Pipe the whipped cream into a border using a large open star tip.
 Garnish with crushed cookies.